ascherer/web/README.md

 `tex "\let\pdf+\input…"`, `pdftex`, and `xetex` create PDF output with clickable links and bookmarks (depending on your PDF viewer).

-The `pwebmac` package is free software and may be used and distributed according to the MIT License as shipped with the original distribution.
+The `pwebmac` package is free software and may be used without restraints.
-This is version “4.5.1” of the `pwebmac` package — 2020-05-28, AS.
+This is version “4.5.1” of the `pwebmac` package — 2020-05-29, AS.